Before you start exploring opportunities in Romania you need to define what you are really looking for

 Internet country code: .ro

-Annual vacation: Majority of Romanians take annual vacations during school holidays.
+Annual vacation: The majority of Romanians take annual vacations during school holidays.

 - Summer holidays – between Jun 13 and Sep 13